markorr321/intune-conditional-access-enrollment-exclusions/README.md

 - **Existing MFA behavior** remains enforced for business applications.
 - **PRT and device sync** behavior becomes more stable over time, especially on hybrid-joined Windows devices.

-These exclusions, combined with:

-- MFA enforced at **device registration**,
-- Blocking **personal Windows device enrollment**, and
-- Requiring **compliant devices** for Intune admin and Graph,

-form the basis of the Conditional Access design described in this repository.

 ## Additional Resources

 - [YouTube: Intune Conditional Access Enrollment Exclusions](https://www.youtube.com/watch?v=TvZyeBQnMKc)